damianhakert/damianhakert.github.io/source/about/index.md

 1. Performance improvements

 When someone contributes a feature to CE that is already in EE we have a hard decision to make.
-We hope that people focus on contributing features that are neither in CE nor EE so everyone benefits and we don't have to make that decision.
+We hope that people focus on contributing features that are neither in CE nor EE.
+This way both edits benefit from a new featurew and GitLab Inc. don't have to make a hard decision.
+The features we plan to build for EE are shared on our [direction page](https://about.gitlab.com/direction/) and we welcome people to contribute features to CE that are planned for future EE releases, if you pick one from the upcoming release please as in the issue if someone is already working on it.
-When we do have to make it we weigh a couple of factors in that decision:
+When someone does contribute a feature to CE that is already in EE we weigh a couple of factors in that decision:

 1. What is the quality of the code?
 1. Is it complete and does it meet the criterial of the [definition of done](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#definition-of-done)?
 1. What is the use case for this, is it needed for organizations with less than 100 people?
-1. Is it an original work or based on EE (someone once sent a merge request with our exact EE code)?
+1. Is it an original work or clearly based on the EE code?

 In case we're not sure we'll consult with the [core team](https://about.gitlab.com/core-team/) to reach a conclusion.